Frequently Asked Questions

 The TDS meter included provides a reading of total dissolved solids in Parts Per Million, ppm.

 Total Dissolved Solids (TDS) are organic and non-organic sediments found in water, which contribute to a difference in the taste and appearance of water.
 Dissolved solids enter our water supply through old piping, run-off from road salts, pesticides, fertilizers and more.

 No, ZeroWater® 5-stage filtration does not change the pH levels of the water.
 Continued use of the filter, after it expires, will only deteriorate the ion beads and a reduction in pH may occur.
 The reduction in pH is not dangerous but there is a chance under extreme filter exhaustion that the pH levels may be reduced low enough to where you will experience a taste difference in the water, occurring at a meter reading below 1 or 2.
 We highly recommend replacing your filter upon exhaustion and not attempting to overuse your filter.

 How Does It Work?

-The ZeroWater® Ion Exchange Filter consist of 5 stages that combine multiple technologies to remove organic and inorganic contaminants in the water, providing the only filtered water that meets the FDA definition of purified bottled water.
+The ZeroWater® Ion Exchange Filter consist of 5 stages that combine multiple technologies to remove organic and inorganic contaminants in the water.